DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

     <p><strong><em>Hand Crossbow.</em></strong> (Humanoid or Hybrid Form Only) <em>Ranged Weapon Attack:</em> +5 to hit, range 30/120 ft., one target. <em>Hit:</em> 5 (1d6 + 2) piercing damage.</p>
     <p><strong><em>Beak.</em></strong> (Raven or Hybrid Form Only) <em>Melee Weapon Attack:</em> +5 to hit, reach 5 ft., one target. <em>Hit:</em> 1 piercing damage in raven form, or 5 (1d4 + 3) piercing damage in hybrid form.
 If the target is humanoid, it must succeed on a DC 10 Constitution saving throw or be cursed with wereraven lycanthropy.</p>
     <h3>Bonus Actions</h3>
     <p><strong><em>Shapechange.</em></strong> Muriel polymorphs into a raven-humanoid hybrid or into a raven, or back into her human form.
-Its statistics, other than her size, are the same in each form.
+Her statistics, other than her size, are the same in each form.
 Any equipment she is wearing or carrying isn't transformed.
 She reverts back to her human form if she dies.</p>
     <h3>Reactions</h3>
     <p><strong><em>Interpose.</em></strong> When a creature Muriel can see hits a target, other than Muriel, within 5 feet of Muriel with an attack, she can use her reaction to take the damage instead.</p>
 </div>